-The Execution Server is the Test Studio Test Runner instance of Test Studio Standalone installation or the Test Studio Run-Time Edition installation.
+The Test Studio Execution Server is the Test Runner instance of Test Studio Standalone installation or the Test Studio Run-Time Edition installation.
 An Execution Server is ready for use when configured and registered with your Scheduling Server.
-Because of this, first is required a successfully configured Scheduling Server.
+Because of this, the first requirement to cover is to successfully configure a Scheduling Server.

-An Execution Server (ES) could be a physical or virtual machine.
+An Execution Server (ES) could be any physical or virtual machine.
 Multiple Execution Servers could be connected to a single Scheduling Server (SS) to allow you to execute multiple test lists simultaneously.
-Differences in operating systems between the machines running the SS and the ES are allowed.
+Differences in operating systems and browsers between the machines running the SS and the ES are allowed.
 Though, each ES must be running the same version of Test Studio as the SS.

 Few things to consider when choosing an ES machine:

 - An active and unlocked desktop session is required - you must be logged on with an Administrator account at all times, you can disconnect from the ES but not log off.
 This article explains further details on the topic.